yandex-cloud/docs/en/storage/s3/api-ref/multipart/uploadpart.md

 ---
-title: "Method uploadPart. {{ objstorage-name }} API (S3)"
+title: "uploadPart method. {{ objstorage-name }} API (S3)"
-description: "The uploadPart method in the {{ objstorage-name }} API (S3) saves a part of the object.
-The user independently numbers the parts of the object and passes the numbers {{ objstorage-name }}.
-The number uniquely identifies the part and determines its order in the general sequence.
-The number is an integer in between 1 and 10,000 inclusive."
+description: "The uploadPart method in {{ objstorage-name }} API (S3) saves a part of the object.
+Users assign numbers to object parts and pass them to {{ objstorage-name }}.
+The number uniquely identifies the part and determines its position in the general sequence.
+The number is an integer in the range from 1 to 10000 inclusive."
 ---

 # uploadPart method